-The 22 Best Haircuts for Wavy Hair
+The 35 Best Haircuts for Wavy Hair

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.

 1. Pixie Shag